Move Over Probiotics. Synbiotics Are the Gut Supplement You Need

 If you take prebiotics, you might not have a strong population of the good guys to take advantage of the buffet table.

 Synbiotic supplements solve the problem by offering the best of both worlds.
 Synbiotics contain both probiotics — friendly microorganisms — combined with prebiotics — food for friendly microorganisms — that is tailored specifically to the strains in the supplement.
-The result is a stronger population of friendly microorganisms than you would get if the good bugs in your capsules had to fend for themselves.
+The result is a stronger population of friendly microorganisms.
 The name synbiotic is a fusion of synergy and biotic, which loosely translates to working better together to promote life.

 For example, it’s beneficial to support bifidobacterium strains with FOS and GOS.
 Your lactobacillus bugs can get a boost with inulin and GOS.[16]
 Specific prebiotics feed specific microbial strains.